 Our attorneys are here to help families throughout the state of Arizona in areas such as:

-Many times, a nursing facility is the only solution to care for an aging parent or loved one suffering an Illness or disease.
-This is because patients who are mobility challenged are often unable to reposition themselves in a chair, wheelchair or bed and require ongoing assistance to ensure they do not develop a pressure sore.
+Often, a nursing facility is the only solution to care for an aging parent, sibling, or spouse suffering an illness or disease.
+Many mobility-challenged patients cannot reposition themselves in a chair, wheelchair, or bed and require ongoing assistance to ensure they do not develop a pressure sore.

-A bedsore (decubitus ulcer; pressure ulcer; pressure sore) has the ability to develop quickly, and if allowed to develop into advancing stages can be extremely difficult to treat and nearly impossible to heal completely.
-Because of that, it is essential to understand the recognizable signs of a bedsore in its early stage to optimize its potential of healing.
+Bedsores (decubitus ulcers, pressure ulcers, pressure sores) could develop quickly, and if allowed to develop into advancing stages, could be extremely difficult to treat and nearly impossible to heal completely.
+It is essential to understand the recognizable signs of skin breakdown in their early stages to optimize their healing potential.

-If allowed to advance, the bedsore can become extremely painful where joint infections, cellulitis, sepsis and sometimes cancer can occur.
-Late stage pressure sores are often infected, emit an odor, drain pus or cause a fever.Nursing Home Negligence Resulting in Pressure Sores
+If allowed to advance, pressure wounds could become extremely painful where joint infections, cellulitis, sepsis, and sometimes cancer can occur.
+Late-stage pressure sores are often infected, emit an odor, drain pus, or cause a fever.Nursing Home Negligence Resulting in Pressure Sores

-In recent decades, there has been an increasing demand in the number of nursing home beds required to handle the aging population.
-As a result, many nursing facilities are now understaffed; with overworked caregivers providing care to too many patients at once.
-In some situations, the staff is unlicensed, lack sufficient training or a not qualify to perform tasks as required.
+The increasing demand in recent decades for more nursing home beds raises concerns in handling the growing aging population.
+As a result, many nursing facilities are now understaffed, with overworked caregivers providing care to too many patients at once.

-If left untreated, they can easily become worse.
-In advancing stages, a small pressure sore can turn into a life threatening decubitus ulcer exposing bone, muscles and tendons, increasing the potential of infection.
+If left untreated, pressure sored can quickly become worse.
+A small pressure sore can turn into a life-threatening decubitus ulcer in advanced stages, exposing bone, muscles, and tendons, increasing infection potential.

-Nursing home staff and management have an ethical and legal responsibility to provide protection to everyone in their care.
-When the nursing facility and staff fail in their duty to provide quality care, patients become victims suffering serious medical conditions and sometimes death.
+Nursing home staff and management have an ethical and legal responsibility to protect everyone in their care.
+When the nursing facility and staff fail to provide quality care, patients become victims suffering severe medical conditions and sometimes death.

-Surviving family members of a loved one who has died at the hands of negligent medical staff in a nursing facility have the legal right to file a wrongful death lawsuit.
-Below is a list of reputable Arizona bed sore attorneys who can assist families dealing with a loved one suffering pressure sores caused by the negligence of caregivers.
+Surviving family members of a loved one who has died at the hands of negligent medical staff in a nursing facility have a legal right to file a wrongful death lawsuit.
+Below is a list of reputable Phoenix skin ulcer attorneys who can assist families dealing with a loved one suffering pressure sores caused by caregivers' negligence.